 Language skills matter in early years, a key EYFS area.
 Key Stage teachers use it for literacy.
 SEND professionals identify language needs (Dockrell & Lindsay, 2001).
 This helps support every learner's progress (Law et al., 2000).

-Yet language development is also theoretically contested.
-Across the twentieth century, some of the most influential educational thinkers have disagreed fundamentally about how children learn language.
-Is it innate, like Noam Chomsky argued?
-Is it learned through reinforcement, as B.F.
-Skinner suggested?
-Or is it social and cultural, as Lev Vygotsky insisted?
+Is language innate, as Noam Chomsky (1959) argued?
+Do children learn it through reinforcement, as B.F.
+Skinner (1953) suggested?
+Or is language social and cultural, as Lev Vygotsky (1978) insisted?
 The answer, as we'll see, is probably "all of the above, in balance".

 Chomsky's Universal Grammar Theory

-Chomsky suggests all languages share basic structures.
-Learners are born knowing universal grammar (Chomsky, n.d.).
-They do not learn language purely through trial and error.
-Learners are ready to acquire any language they hear.
-They follow a similar path to grammatical skill (Chomsky, n.d.).
+Chomsky suggests that all languages share basic structures.
+Learners are born with universal grammar (Chomsky, 1965), so they do not learn language only through trial and error.

-Chomsky's work (no date mentioned) has a big effect on education.
+Chomsky's work (1959; 1965) had a major effect on language-acquisition theory.
 This article explores Chomsky's Theory and Education.
 We show his widespread impact on learners.

 In Skinner's framework, children learn language because: